shouryashashank/Awesome-H-shifter/README.md

 Notes:
 - Use either the body-with-clamp file or a plain body `.stl` (if you have one); there is no need to print both.
-- The clamp version is slightly more complex to print and may not be feasible on some bedslinger printers.
+- The clamp version of the body is slightly more complex to print and may not be feasible on some bedslinger printers.
 The other parts are straightforward.
 - Additional STEP models and the full original design are available from the creator's page: https://github.com/akakikuumeri/Akaki-H-shifter
 - If you use the original body design, print clamps from: https://makerworld.com/en/models/504560-g-clamp-deeper?from=search#profileId-420208